ibm-cloud-docs/openwhisk/openwhisk_actions.md

 {: shortdesc}

 ### Creating and invoking Go actions
-{: #openwhisk_actions_go_invoke}
+{: #invoking-go-actions}

 A Go action is simply a public function from the `main` package.
 Use a single file for quick testing or development purposes.
-For production apps, [pre-compile your Go actions into an executable](#packaging-action) for better performance or multiple source file support, including vendor libraries.
+For production apps, [pre-compile your Go actions into an executable](#packaging-go-actions) for better performance or multiple source file support, including vendor libraries.
 {: shortdesc}

 To create a Go action: